 When discussing art competitions, we all know that they have taken many forms throughout history.
 From the Olympic games to the contemporary Venice Biennale, artists always sought to find new ways to showcase their works, win viewers’ attention, and be remarked for their talent.
 Today, with the larger-than-ever global “community” of artists, there are countless opportunities for artists, and they all hold great benefits.

 From small, local shows, to international competitions, these opportunities provide artists of all backgrounds great exposure to a larger audience.
-A few of you have asked for more details on the selection process at New York Arts Competitions so we sat down for an interview with our expert – Carolina Carilo, the Competition’s Coordinator.
-Colombia-born and an artist herself, she has spent over 10 years making sure that the entry process goes smoothly for all artists and that the exhibitions at Agora Gallery showcase the selected works at their best.
+A few of you have asked for more details on the selection process at New York Arts Competitions so we sat down for an interview with our expert – Carolina Carilo, the Competition’s Coordinator, who is now finalizing the last details before we kick off the 36th Chelsea International Fine Art Competition.
+Colombia-born and an artist herself, she has spent over 11 years making sure that the entry process goes smoothly for all artists and that the exhibitions at Agora Gallery showcase the selected works at their best.

 What was your first professional contact with art?